mjkaufer/Messer/README.md

 - `r "hey yo this is my reply"`

-Note: this will only work if you have received at least one message through Messer.
+Note: this will only work if you have received at least one message through Zuccnet.

 #### `contacts`